ycoroneos/LightDraw/README.md

    well as the Light Index Map available to the shader in order to extract which lights hit the current fragment.

-Check out the paper for more detailed info.
+Check out the [paper](https://github.com/ycoroneos/LightDraw/blob/condensed/paper/LIDR_detailed.md) for more detailed info.

 ##Performance and Graphs
-My Sponza benchmark is basically the Crytek modified Sponza with 582 triangle meshes and varying amounts of lights.
+My Sponza benchmark is basically the Crytek modified Sponza with 693,838 triangles and varying amounts of lights.
 This is a stress test so every single light is assumed to be dynamic and all light volumes and shadowmaps are re-calculated on every frame.
 This is why the performance collapses so